tjpc3/DiscordBotTutorials/README.md

 const client = new Discord.Client();
 ```
 This will help with performance.
 Next we have another issue, the bot token is in the middle of our main index.js file, this is a security risk and makes changing the token more difficult.
-Lets make a separate file in our folder and name it `token.js`.
-Inside token.js, let's put this:
+Let's make a separate file in our folder and name it `token.js`.
+Inside token.js, we'll put this:
 ```javascript
 module.exports.token = "your-bot-token";
 ```
 What is `module.exports`?
 `module` is another built-in object like `console`.
 It allows you to access what happens when this javascript file gets loaded by another file. everything in the `exports` property of `module` gets loaded.
 So when we set the `token` property of `exports` we can use the value stored in it (in this case our bot token) later.
-Lets go back to our original file and change this line:
+Let's go back to our original file and change this line:
  ```javascript
  client.login("your-bot-token");
  ```